Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the diquark-antidiquark picture: QCD light-cone sum rules for the magnetic and quadrupole moments of the states

-where $M^2$ is the Borel mass and $s_0$ is the continuum threshold parameter.
-For the sake of simplicity, only the explicit expressions of the $\Delta_1^{QCD}(M^2,s_0)$ function are presented in Appendix A, since the remaining functions are in similar form. \end{widetext}
+\end{widetext} where $M^2$ is the Borel mass and $s_0$ is the continuum threshold parameter.
+For the sake of simplicity, only the explicit expressions of the $\Delta_1^{QCD}(M^2,s_0)$ function are presented in Appendix \ref{appenda}, because the remaining functions are in a similar form.